Janhavi-2001/Data-Visualisations-using-Python-MasterClass/README.md

 ### A brief introduction about the libraries used:

 #### 1. NumPy:
 *_NumPy is an open source Python library used for numerical manipulation of arrays.
-Python does utilise arrays however, they are slow to process._*
+Python does utilize arrays however, they are slow to process._*
 *_Numpy provides a 50 times faster efficiency as compared to Python lists.
 This library is very commonly used in the field of data science._*

 *_For more information, visit:_* ( https://www.w3schools.com/python/numpy/numpy_intro.asp )

 #### 2. Pandas:
 *_Pandas is a Python libraries which is primarly used in data analysis and can be used to create database tables for the same._*
-*_It has built-in functions for cleaning, manipulationg, exploring and analysing datasets.
+*_It has built-in functions for cleaning, manipulating, exploring and analyzing datasets.
 Pandas dataframes can be used_* *_in exploratory data analysis and subsequently to produce a variety of plot diagrams._*

 *_For more information, visit:_* ( https://www.w3schools.com/python/pandas/pandas_intro.asp )